Explore diverse landscapes, cultures, and history on the 12 E-paths.

-E-paths are the backbone of Europe’s walking trails.
-E-paths are long distance trails that connect national and regional walking trails and provide intercultural experiences across the borders.
+The European paths – the E-paths – are the backbone of Europe’s walking trails.
+They are long distance trails that connect national and regional walking trails and provide intercultural experiences across the borders.

-E-Paths are the European long distance paths which link the countries from North Cape to Crete and from the Atlantic Ocean to the Carpathians and the Black Sea.
+E-Paths are the European long distance trails which link the countries from North Cape to Crete and from the Atlantic Ocean to the Carpathians and the Black Sea.

 There are 12 E-Paths, bearing the name of E1 to E12.
 These E-Paths are waymarked and maintained by the members of the European Ramblers Association.

-The E-Paths run on existing national or regional trails with their own marking.
-However, it has been agreed to identify them also with a uniform marking: a blue shield with the yellow stars of Europe, in the middle of which is the letter E and the corresponding number of the E-path.
+The E-Paths run on existing national or regional trails with the trails’ own marking.
+However, it has been agreed to identify the E-paths also here and there with a uniform marking: a blue shield with the yellow stars of Europe, in the middle of which is the letter E and the corresponding number of the E-path.

 The 12 E-paths

 Download a 2 pages folder in A4 about the E-paths: